xebialabs/xl-docker-images/docs/customisation.md

 ADD --chown=10001:0 files/ojdbc6.jar /opt/xebialabs/xl-release-server/lib/
 ```

-NOTE: For XL Release plugins, official plugins should go to the `default-plugins/xlr-official/` folder, while custom or community plugins should go under `default-plugins/__local__/`
+**Note:** All official XL Release plugins must be placed under `default-plugins/xlr-official/` folder, while custom or community plugins must be placed under `default-plugins/__local__/`

-For an overview of how `ADD` and `COPY` works, please refer to [the documentation](https://docs.docker.com/engine/reference/builder/#add)
+For an overview of how `ADD` and `COPY` works, see [the documentation](https://docs.docker.com/engine/reference/builder/#add)

 Once you are satisfied with your Dockerfile, run the following command in the same directory

 `docker build -t xl-release-custom:9.5.0 .`

-Always use [semver](https://semver.org/) to version your docker images.
-This is to ensure future compatability with one of our other tools, `xl up`.

 This command will build and tag a docker image for you.
+**Important:** Always use [semver](https://semver.org/) to version your docker images.
+This is to ensure future compatibility with one of our other tools, `xl up`.

-If you would like to run this image locally, you can do this now by running
+To run this image locally, use the following command:

 `docker run -it --rm -p 5516:5516 -e "ADMIN_PASSWORD=desired_admin_password" -e ACCEPT_EULA=Y xl-release-custom:9.5.0`

-If you would like to host this elsewhere, you have two options
+If you would like to host the docker image elsewhere, you have two options:

+**Recommended:**
-1. (Recommended) [Push this image to a docker registry](https://docs.docker.com/engine/reference/commandline/push/) of your choice.
+1. [Push this image to a docker registry](https://docs.docker.com/engine/reference/commandline/push/) of your choice.
 You can either [set up your own registry](https://docs.docker.com/registry/), or use an offering from DockerHub, AWS, GCP and many others.
 The simplest way of achieving this is to simply run
   - `docker tag xl-release-custom:9.5.0 yourdockerhuborg/xl-release-custom:9.5.0`
   - `docker push yourdockerhuborg/xl-release-custom:9.5.0`
   - (On the node you would like to run the container) `docker run -it --rm -p 5516:5516 -e "ADMIN_PASSWORD=desired_admin_password" -e ACCEPT_EULA=Y yourdockerhuborg/xl-release-custom:9.5.0`

+**Not recommended:**
 2. By using [`docker export`](https://docs.docker.com/engine/reference/commandline/export/) and [`docker load`](https://docs.docker.com/engine/reference/commandline/load/).
-This is not a recommended approach as it requires you to move a tar file between different machines.
+This approach is not recommended, as it requires you to move a tar file between different machines.